99-devops/99devops_web/content/posts/CI-CD-in-Kubernetes-part-I.md

 ![cookie](/img/cookie.png)

-##### **While this project that we created is a base line for your future iterations and optimisation, please do not use this in production or use it to run your crypto transactions.
-We will be implementing DevSecOps practices later in upcoming articles.**
+##### **While this project that we created is a baseline for your future iterations and optimisation, please do not use this in production or use it to run your crypto transactions.This is created only for knowledge and training purpose.**